 The extra space also makes doing any work much easier – hotel bedrooms are usually too cramped for getting things done for the office in comfort.
 If you’re staying with your partner or your family for any part of your stay, an apartment is far and away the better option.

 And then there’s the question of routines.
 If you are on a work trip, do you want to be governed by the hotel’s routines or your own?
 Who wants to wait for breakfast to begin, or to worry about when housekeeping comes round?
-Foodwise, with your own kitchen facilities, you can choose when and what to eat without having to fit in with hotel hours.
+With your own kitchen facilities, you can choose when and what to eat without having to fit in with hotel hours.

 It is not unusual for serviced apartments and aparthotels to have onsite bars, cafés and restaurants, so you can take your pick of looking after yourself when you want to, or have the pleasure of someone else doing the cooking and the dishes.
 Welcome to the best of both worlds!